knossos-project/knossos-project.github.io/_doc/KNOSSOS_gui_options.rst

 Pop Branch Node (J)
 -------------------

-Move to the last branch point, and remove it from the list of branch points.
+Move to the last branch point, and remove its branch mark.

 Clear Skeleton
 --------------

-Remove the current skeleton.
+Delete the current skeleton.

 Action (Tracing Advanced)
 =========================

-Contains following actions: Turn segments {}, New Tree, Push Branch Node, Pop Branch Node, Clear Skeleton.
+Contains following actions: Turn segments {off once|off|on}, New Tree, Push Branch Node, Pop Branch Node, Clear Skeleton.

 Turn segments {off once|off|on} (A)
 -----------------------------------

 This action entry controls how KNOSSOS places segments between nodes.
 You can toggle between the following 3 options using `A`:

 * `off once`: The next placed node will not be connected to the previous one.
-After this action, all following nodes will be connected again (like `Turn segments on`)
+This affects only the next node.
+All following nodes will be connected again.
-* `off`: Do not connect any nodes.
+* `off`: Never connect nodes to their predecessor.
-* `on`: Subsequent nodes will be connected with each other.
+* `on`: Always connect nodes to their predecessor.

 New Tree (C)